ABOUT STUDYING IN AUSTRIA

 General Information on Studying in Austria

-Study in Austria
+Studying in Austria

 The Austrian Educational System

-OeAD gives a basic overview of the Austrian Educational System and is linked to bildungssytem.at (also in English), which provides an interactive, in-depth look at the Austrian educational system.
+OeAD gives a basic overview of the system of higher education in Austria and is linked to bildungssystem.at (also in English), which provides an interactive, in-depth look at the Austrian educational system.

-The IIE Passport study abroad directory enables students to search for opportunities in Austria and around the world based on a variety of criteria, including cost, level and subject.
+The IIE Passport study abroad directory enables students to search for opportunities in Austria and around the world based on a variety of criteria, including cost, level, and subject.

-USA Study Abroad is a new initiative of the US State Department to increase and diversify US study abroad and prepare students for 21st century jobs and global challenges.
-Its website provides general information about studying abroad in addition to US and foreign scholarships and more.
+USA StudyAbroad is a new initiative of the US State Department to increase and diversify US study abroad opportunities and to prepare students for 21st-century jobs and global challenges.
+Its website provides general information about studying abroad, US and foreign scholarships, and more.

 Austrian Summer Schools+

 The University of Vienna Sommerhochschule (SHS) offers an international summer program, which provides a multidimensional survey of the present development of Europe and the European Union (EU).
 Participants will study both the decision-making processes within the EU institutions as well as various aspects of European political culture.
 The program aims at contributing to an increased understanding of the EU and its possible future shape.